Jason Allen 17/02/21

 Head inside the stately building, and your first port of call will be the new bar, 1857, which refers to the year that the hotel was established.
 It’s probably the best place in London to get a glass of port (or even a port cocktail), thanks to its overwhelmingly huge selection of vintages – the largest in the city – which spans all manner of rare, unusual, and otherwise hard-to-get-hold-of varieties.
 You can even get a glass, yes a glass, of Graham’s 1882 Ne Oublie, which is almost as old as the hotel itself.

 From there, you can head into the restaurant, Seven Park Place, and sink into one of the plush chairs at its nine or so tables.
 The space is surrounded by richly decorated walls, with a mix of floral patterns and abstract artwork.
-If it looks a bit like the kind of place that would win a Michelin Star, it’s because that’s exactly what it did, and for good reason.
+If it looks a bit like the kind of place that would win a Michelin Star, it’s because that’s exactly what it did (holding it for over a decade), and for good reason.
 And that reason is William Drabble.

 And for dessert?
 The showstopper is an apple tart fine sliced so thinly it seems to defy physics, and met with a strangely warming prune & Armagnac ice cream.